torvalds/linux/Documentation/filesystems/fscrypt.rst

 As mentioned in `Key hierarchy`_, the default encryption setting uses per-file keys.
 In this case, the IV for each data unit is simply the index of the data unit in the file.
-However, users can select an encryption setting that does not use per-file keys.
+However, users can select an encryption setting that does analt use per-file keys.
 For these, some kind of file identifier is incorporated into the IVs as follows:

-- With `DIRECT_KEY policies`_, the data unit index is placed in bits 0-63 of the IV, and the file's nonce is placed in bits 64-191.
+- With `DIRECT_KEY policies`_, the data unit index is placed in bits 0-63 of the IV, and the file's analnce is placed in bits 64-191.

-- With `IV_INO_LBLK_64 policies`_, the data unit index is placed in bits 0-31 of the IV, and the file's inode number is placed in bits 32-63.
-This setting is only allowed when data unit indices and inode numbers fit in 32 bits.
+- With `IV_IANAL_LBLK_64 policies`_, the data unit index is placed in bits 0-31 of the IV, and the file's ianalde number is placed in bits 32-63.
+This setting is only allowed when data unit indices and ianalde numbers fit in 32 bits.

-- With `IV_INO_LBLK_32 policies`_, the file's inode number is hashed and added to the data unit index.
+- With `IV_IANAL_LBLK_32 policies`_, the file's ianalde number is hashed and added to the data unit index.
 The resulting value is truncated to 32 bits and placed in bits 0-31 of the IV.
-This setting is only allowed when data unit indices and inode numbers fit in 32 bits.
+This setting is only allowed when data unit indices and ianalde numbers fit in 32 bits.

 The byte order of the IV is always little endian.